 However, acquiring those high-value customers could be very challenging for many SMBs.

 High value customer acquisition and churn reduction – your holy grail

-The issue of customer churn is a painful one for most businesses, since a new customer costs five times more to obtain than to retain an existing one.
-In other words, that the acquisition cost is 5 times higher than the retaining cost.
+The issue of customer churn is a painful one for most businesses since a new customer costs five times more to obtain than to retain an existing one.
+In other words, the acquisition cost is 5 times higher than the remaining cost.

 Because HVCs will be responsible for the majority of your company’s revenue, each dollar spent on acquiring these darlings is a dollar well spent, with higher returns on your acquisition cost.
 So, be sure you attract them and keep them!
 If you do, your business is sure to thrive for a long time to come.

 But, to keep delivering according to what your customer’s expectations are, you are going to need to understand how they interact with your business and where they are coming from.